atao60/fse-cli/MANUAL.md

 When launching a job with prompting, by default the user is asked the arguments for which there is no default or inline value.
 To force prompting for all the arguments, add the option '--all'.

+To suppress output when it makes sens (i.e. not an error or an output of query command), use either the option '--quiet' or the environment variable `FSE_CLI_QUIET=true`.

 ### Version

 Display [@atao60/fse-cli](https://www.npmjs.com/package/@atao60/fse-cli) version (and [Node.js: fs-extra](https://www.npmjs.com/package/fs-extra) version).